 I cannot stress enough how important this question is.
 Your answer will determine if you succeed or fail.
 Before you choose you need to look at where you are now in your business growth, and what you want your business to become.
 You need to answer the following questions: Who are your customers?
 What do you want your store to look like?
 What are you going to sell?
 How big do you want your store to be?

-Are you offering retail services versus retail goods?
+Are you offering retail services versus retail goods.
 If so, you could be looking at office buildings or possibly building a home office, depending on your services.
-Office building tenants tend to share maintenance cost in such an environment.
+Office building tenants tend to share maintenance cost in such a environment.
 You would want to look at the services and office equipment available in the building.